patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

         --exec_date 2024-11-03
     ```

-If all steps work perfectly, we can now go to the next step: deploy to cloud
+If all steps work perfectly, we can now go to the next step: deploying to cloud

 ### 6.3 Deploying the Model to the Cloud Environment